BEagle1984/silverback/docs/_docs/1-quickstart/105-1-message-broker.md

 ## Sample configuration

 The following example is very simple and there are of course many more configurations and possibilities.
-Some more details are given in the dedicated [Broker Configuration Explained]({{ site.baseurl }}/docs/configuration/endpoint) section.
+Some more details are given in the dedicated [Broker Configuration]({{ site.baseurl }}/docs/configuration/endpoint) section.

 The basic concepts:
 * `WithConnectionToMessageBroker` registers the services necessary to connect to a message broker